Updated January 2017

 Title page, Conflicts of Interest statement, Abstract, Keywords, Abbreviations, Key Message, Main text, including; Introduction, Material and methods, Results, and Discussion, Acknowledgments, Funding Statement, References, Legends of Tables and Figures, and Tables and/or Figures.

-• Title page – should include: a) full title of the article (title should be descriptive, clear, concise and incorporate keywords/phrases without using abbreviations or proprietary names) b) running headline (for page heading, max 49 characters), c) all contributing authors with full name (first name, middle name(s) if appropriate, and surname followed by degrees, and d) affiliation(s) (institution, town and country) in English.
+• Title page – should include: a) full title of the article (title should be descriptive, clear, concise and incorporate keywords/phrases without using abbreviations or proprietary names) b) running headline (for page heading, max 49 characters including spaces), c) all contributing authors with full name (first name, middle name(s) if appropriate, and surname followed by degrees, and d) affiliation(s) (institution, town and country) in English.
 Affiliations are marked with superscript numbers.
 Provide separately the corresponding author (only one) details to whom all decision letters and page proofs will be communicated (give the professional address and include telephone with country code and e-mail).

 • Conflicts of Interest notification - all authors must state explicitly whether potential conflicts of interest do or do not exist on a separate page following the title page.
 Authors are responsible for disclosing all financial and personal relationships that could be viewed as presenting a potential conflict of interest (such as patent or stock ownership, consultancies, speaker's fees, personal, political, intellectual or religious interests).

 • Abstract – a structured abstract of no more than 250 words is required, subdivided into the following sequential sections: Introduction, Material and methods, Results, and Conclusions.